Michael Gielen: Recordings

 With the SWR, Gielen recorded various symphonies, including a complete cycle of both Mahler and Beethoven, as well as select ones by Brahms.
-Recordings of later composers include works by Bruckner, Stravinsky, Schönberg, Berg and Webern; his recording of Moses und Aron is its first commercial stereo recording.
+Recordings of later composers include works by Bruckner, Stravinsky, Schoenberg, Berg and Webern; his recording of Moses und Aron is its first commercial stereo recording.
 Among the many works by modern and contemporary composers he recorded were those by Kagel, Ligeti, Nono, Zimmermann and Rihm.

 His recordings—and conducting in general—are noted for their relentless precision, exactness and veracity over sentimentality.
-These characteristics were particular helpful in performing complex contemporary works.
+These characteristics were particularly helpful in performing complex contemporary works.

 Compositions

 Gielen began to compose in 1946, and kept composing throughout his career as a conductor.
-He was influenced by the tradition of the Second Viennese School, and his small oeuvre includes settings of poems by Hans Arp, Paul Claudel, Stefan George, and Pablo Neruda.
+He was influenced by the tradition of the Second Viennese School, and his small oeuvre includes settings of poems by Paul Claudel, Stefan George, and Pablo Neruda.
 His die glocken sind auf falscher spur after Hans Arp was premiered in 1970 with soprano Joan Carroll, cellist Siegfried Palm, pianist Aloys Kontarsky, Wilhelm Bruck, Christoph Caskel and the composer at the Saarländischer Rundfunk festival, "Musik im 20.Jahrhundert" His string quartet Un vieux souvenir after Baudelaire's Les Fleurs du mal, composed from 1983, was premiered in 1985 in Cincinnati by the LaSalle Quartet.

 His compositions are listed by the Akademie der Künste: